Interview home coding tasks: my policy

 Time creep

-This is a dark pattern that is pretty insidious: getting a specification of how much time you should spend (typically low-balled), but there being an unstated expectation that you spend more time.
+This is a dark pattern that is pretty insidious: you’re told how much time you should spend on the test (typically low-balled), but there is an unstated expectation that you spend more time.
 This is a red flag to me.
 Why would they punish applicants for following instructions?
 Maybe not a company you want to work with.

 War stories